Setting (and sticking) to your rates can be one of the most difficult parts of running your own consulting business.

 Regardless of which pricing model you choose, be confident in your rates and know that the client doesn’t care about the “time” it takes you to complete a project.
 They care about the business result.
 Evaluate the value of that end result, and charge accordingly.

 Setting your rates is a major milestone in getting your consulting business off the ground.
-Take the next step towards building your business by protecting it with small business insurance.
+Take the next step towards building your business by protecting it with consultant insurance.